rianders/poweringprojects/PITCHME.md

 * What do we know now?

 ---
-# Adventure: The Power Detective Team
+# Adventure: The Power Detective Team/Forensic Experts/Research Scientists
 ---
 # What knowledge do he right now as a power detective?
 ---